 The upbeat pop song was an instant hit, launching Cyrus’ musical career and receiving frequent airplay.
 It has been covered and parodied numerous times, as well as featured in many movies, TV shows, and ads.

-James Brown’s funky hit Living in America was released in 1985 and reached number 4 on the Billboard Hot 100, earning Brown a Grammy Award for Best Male R&B Vocal Performance.
-The song’s jazzy, energetic melody celebrates a number of iconic American cities, from New York City to LA and many places in between.
+James Brown’s funky hit Living in America was released in 1985 and reached number 4 on the Billboard Hot 100.
+Brown won a Grammy Award that same year for Best Male R&B Vocal Performance.
+The song’s energetic melody celebrates a number of iconic American cities ranging from New York City to LA.

-Finally, no list of top patriotic songs is complete without America the Beautiful.
+Finally, no list of patriotic songs is complete without America the Beautiful.
 Featuring lyrics by Kathrine Lee Bates and music by Samuel A. Ward, America the Beautiful was published in 1910.
-It gained tremendous popularity and soon became an informal, second national anthem, with many preferring America the Beautiful over the Star Spangled Banner, although it has never received any official recognition.
+It gained tremendous popularity and soon became an informal, second national anthem.

 America the Beautiful has been recorded and performed hundreds of times by a diverse range of artists from all genres of music.
 But in 1976, Ray Charles’ soulful rendition elevated the song to another level.
 Charles’ version of America the Beautiful was an instant hit, peaking at number 98 on the US R&B chart at the time.